sail-sg/ptp/GETTING_STARTED.md

 ```

+Alternatively, download our pretrained model from [MODEL_ZOO.md](MODEL_ZOO.md).

-## Downstream Task Evaluation
+### 3. Downstream Task Evaluation
 After pre-trained, replace the **pretrained:** in yaml of each task with pre-trained model or downloaded model.
+Then we provide run scripts for these tasks:

-### Captioning
+#### Captioning

 ```bash
 # image captioning